JideOgunlana/jideOgunlana/README.md

         🔭 I’m currently working on <a href="https://42.fr/en/the-program/innovative-learning/" target="_blank" >School 42</a> projects at the <a href="https://www.42heilbronn.de/en/">42 Heilbronn</a> campus
             🌱 I’m currently learning C++
-                👯 I'm looking to collaborate on software development projects (interest in <b>WEB</b>), where I can gain hands-on experience, practice clean code, and follow best development practices.
+                👯 I'm looking to collaborate on software development projects (interest in <b>WEB</b>), where I can gain hands-on experience, practice clean code, and follow best dev practices.
 </pre>
 <p> Tech stack </p>
 <blockquote>